normancapule/stretchy/README.md

          .match(title: 'welcome to my web site')
 ```

 Performs a match query for the given string.
 If given a hash, it will use a match query on the specified fields, otherwise it will default to `'_all'`.
-By default, a match query searches for any of the analyzed terms in the document, and scores them using Lucene's [practical scoring formula](https://www.elastic.co/guide/en/elasticsearch/guide/current/practical-scoring-function.html), which combines TF/IDF, the vector space model, and a few other niceties.
+By default, a match query searches for any of the analyzed terms, and scores them using Lucene's [practical scoring formula](https://www.elastic.co/guide/en/elasticsearch/guide/current/practical-scoring-function.html), which combines TF/IDF, the vector space model, and a few other niceties.

 ### <a id="fulltext"></a>Fulltext